 One of the most important features of a boot liner is the foam that is sandwiched between the shell and inner lining.
 On the budget end of the spectrum are open-cell foam designs, which are comfortable at first but tend to pack out quickly.
 They also take some time to dry, which can make for an extremely cold day as your sweat starts to freeze.
-On the other hand, some premium offerings include a more expensive closed-cell foam liner—for example, the Intuition Cross Pro in the Scarpa Maestrale.
+On the other hand, some premium offerings include a more expensive closed-cell foam liner—for example, the Intuition Pro Flex Tour in the Scarpa Maestrale RS.
 These liners keep their shape and cushioning much longer than those of the open-cell variety.
 What's more, they dry very quickly and tend to keep your feet warmer, even during the coldest days.
 If your ski boots come with an open-cell foam liner, we have found it to be worth the price (especially for those who run cold) to buy a closed-cell foam liner separately.

 The ski boot sole discussion actually is a continuation of the binding compatibility dialogue above.
-In other words, boot sole is another determiner factor of what bindings will fit your boot.
+In other words, boot sole is another determining factor of what bindings will fit your boot.
 This certainly is one of the more complicated topics surrounding backcountry ski boots, especially as technology continues to change so dramatically.
 That said, it's very important to have a general understanding here, and at the least, have the wherewithal to check that your boots and bindings are compatible before you buy.

 Now there is a third option.
 In the last few years, Salomon and Marker have created new technologies—Walk-to-Ride (WTR) and GripWalk, respectively—that allow a boot to be compatible with both frame bindings and tech bindings.
 Boots with WTR or GripWalk technology are not quite as rockered as tech-only boots, yet not totally flat like an alpine boot.
 Most of these boots are made with tech fittings as well.
-And most companies have followed suit, leading to popular boots such as the Atomic Hawx Ultra XTD, which can be used with tech bindings, tech toe/alpine heel bindings, WTR frame bindings, and MNC bindings (see below).
-Thus, one pair of boots can now be used with multiple ski set-ups (resort set-up, alpine touring set-up, etc.) without the pain of swapping out bindings or having incompatible combinations.
+And most companies have followed suit, leading to popular boots such as the Atomic Hawx Ultra XTD, which can be used with tech bindings, tech toe/alpine heel bindings, GripWalk frame bindings, and MNC bindings (see below).
+Thus, one pair of boots can now be used with multiple ski setups (resort setup, alpine touring setup, etc.) without the pain of swapping out bindings or having incompatible combinations.

 When choosing a pair of boots, it's important to think through the style and performance level of your entire ski kit, including your skis and bindings.
 Starting with alpine touring skis, you'll want to make sure to match the flex of your boots with the stiffness of your skis.
-There is no rubric for this, but generally boots with a higher flex rating (110+ for men and 90+ women) should be paired with stiffer skis, and vice versa for boots with a lower flex rating.
+There is no rubric for this, but generally boots with a higher flex rating (115+) should be paired with stiffer skis, and vice versa for boots with a lower flex rating.
 A pair of soft skis can feel overpowered by a stiff boot like the Maestrale RS, which can lead to a disconnected and insecure feeling while descending.
 Alternatively, it is never fun to feel as if you can't turn your skis while using a pair of boots that flex too much.